Norwich City 0-4 Manchester City: Raheem Sterling scores hat-trick in win

 Raheem Sterling scores a hat-trick as Manchester City stretch their lead in the Premier League to 12 points with a win over Norwich.Full Article

-Raheem Sterling scored a hat-trick despite missing a penalty, as Manchester City condemned Norwich to a 4-0 defeat.
+Raheem Sterling was the focus of Pep Guardiola’s praise after the Manchester City attacker netted a hat-trick in the 4-0 win at..

-Manchester City tightened their grip on the Premier League title with a convincing 3-0 victory against Norwich City at Carrow Road...
+Raheem Sterling scored a hat-trick as Manchester City claimed a 4-0 victory at Norwich that sees them move 12 points clear at the..